fieldtrip/website/external_links.md

 ## Collaborating institutes

-* The Donders Centre for Cognitive Neuroimaging (DCCN), Donders Centre for Cognition (DCC) and Donders Centre for Neuroscience (DCN) are all part of the [Donders Institute for Brain, Cognition and Behaviour](http://www.ru.nl/donders) at the [Radboud University](http://www.ru.nl), Nijmegen, The Netherlands.
+* The Donders Centre for Cognitive Neuroimaging (DCCN), Donders Centre for Cognition (DCC), Donders Centre for Neuroscience (DCN) and Donders Centre for Medical Neuroscience (DCMN) are all part of the [Donders Institute for Brain, Cognition and Behaviour](http://www.ru.nl/donders) at the [Radboud University](http://www.ru.nl), Nijmegen, The Netherlands.
 * [Max Planck Institute for Psycholinguistics](http://www.mpi.nl), Nijmegen, The Netherlands
 * [NatMEG](http://www.natmeg.se), the Swedish National Facility for Magnetoencephalograpy, hosted at the [Karolinska Institute](http://www.ki.se) in Stockholm, Sweden.
 * [Swartz Center for Computational Neuroscience](http://sccn.ucsd.edu), Institute for Neural Computation, University of California, San Diego, USA